Literary Fiction Genres

 After publishing two excellent story collections, Mr. Moss passed away in 2005.
 A blog continued his work through 2009.

 Flash fiction (often shortened to 'flash fic') has a loose definition.
 Most publications regard it as stories from about 150 to 1000 words in length, though some will extend the limit to 1200 (rarely 1500) words.
 The term and formal subgenre, though not the general concept, probably began in 1992 with the anthology Flash Fiction: 72 Very Short Stories, edited by James Thomas, Denise Thomas, and Tom Hazuka.
+Joy Williams is a contemporary master of this subgenre, as with her collection Ninety-Nine Stories of God.
 (The format lends itself to digest-style print magazines, and 'ezine' web sites, and it's quite popular in those venues.)

 Microfiction refers to stories under one hundred words in length.
 A clear example is the 1996 anthology Micro Fiction: An Anthology of Fifty Really Short Stories, edited by Jerome Stern.
 Several web sites incorporate the name and concept.
 (As is often the case with the Short Fiction genre, many of these stories will have a twist ending.)